 "They would have been starting school this fall, and it's really, really difficult," said the boys' grandmother, Karen Psonka.
+The disaster claimed the life of the boys' mother, Katie Ruthven, her husband Shane, and Shane's parents.
 "The strength and the courage.
 It's the things that we teach the kids that come here."

 "We have to, at some point, expect the worst," a county official says.
 The remains of the massive landslide are seen on Monday, March 24.
+The family's home was flooded after the landslide blocked the Stillaguamish River.
 The first Washington State Patrol trooper arrives on the scene on March 22, according to the patrol's Twitter feed.

 Sanoah Violet Huestis was with her grandmother, Christina Jefferds, on Saturday when the mudslide hit this community of several dozen homes on Steelhead Drive.
+At the site of the slide, the 600-foot hill that once towered over the street has turned what was once a country lane of homes, cabins and barns into a disaster zone of grey and brown mud.
 Despite the wreckage and destruction, the air that blows across the site is fresh and cold, with the smell of the river and rain in it.

 Hundreds of rescue workers spent a sixth day searching the aftermath of the landslide in Washington state, navigating treacherous conditions as officials clung to fading hopes that there may be survivors left in the carnage.
 The slide area spans a square mile, with the debris field itself posing significant challenges to the workers trying to locate bodies.

 Dale Petersen said Thursday he and other family members "were told that it was her."
+Petersen is the great uncle of Sanoah Huestis, who was with her grandmother when last Saturday's mudslide hit.
 The girl's grandmother, 45-year-old Christina A. Jefferds of Arlington, Wash., died in the slide.
 The mudslide hit the small town of Oso about 55 miles northeast of Seattle.